Different Types of SSL Certificates Explained

 Learn about the different types of SSL certificates: extended validated (EV), organization validated (OV) and domain validated (DV).
 See use cases, variations, and more.

-SSL/TLS certificates are used to authenticate the identity of a website and create a secure connection between the web server and a browser.
-Depending on your needs, there are many different types of SSL certificate options available, all with their unique use cases and value propositions.
+SSL/TLS certificates are used to authenticate the identity of a website and create a secure connection between the web server and a web browser.
+Depending on your needs, there are many different types of SSL (Secure Sockets Layer) / TLS (Transport Layer Security certificate options available, all with their unique use cases and value propositions.
 The level of authentication assured by a Certificate Authority (CA) is a significant differentiator between the types.
 Each type of certificate requires specific information and documentation, and once that is received, a CA follows a set of Baseline Requirements to complete the certificate verification process before issuance.

-There are three recognized categories of SSL certificate types:
+There are three recognized types of SSL certificates, based on their validation level:

-Within these authentication types, there are also unique variations available to customers including single domain, multi-domain, and wildcard.
+Within these authentication types, there are different variations available:

 SSL Certificate Authentication Types